ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 1. If we make that choice, we calculate the best between the current option and the previous time where we ignored the given choice
 2. If we choose to ignore the choice now, we just choose the value from the previous time we made the choice.

 The Knapsack problem is a very famous and standard example of a DP consisting of decision choices of including or including an option in the answer set.

-#### <ins>The Knapsack Problem</ins>
 The standard problem statement of Knapsack problems is:<br>
 Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.

 The Knapsack problem can be divided into the following three categories parts: